 Decision Intelligence is powerful because it integrates different types of analytics into a single coherent system.
 This includes descriptive, diagnostic, predictive, and prescriptive analytics, which work together to turn raw data into actionable insights for corporate decision-makers.
 Below, I’ll Introduce you to the Business Analytics Continuum and how decision-makers can synergize their analytics capabilities to mutually support analyses across the organization to provide better and timely insights.

 a.
-How Do Different Business Analytics Types Work Within a Decision Intelligence Platform.
+How Do Different Business Analytics Types Work Within a Decision System.

-Gartner’s Analytics Continuum illustrates how different types of analytics support business decision-making, and how these analytic types mutually support each other, tied together by a common goal.
+Gartner’s Analytics Continuum illustrates how different types of analytics support business decision-making.
+Most importantly, it shows how these analytic types mutually support each other, tied together by a common goal.
 To detail these types or pillars of the Business Analytics Continuum, see below:

 - Descriptive Analytics.
 Confirms the status quo, identifies trends, and discovers anomalies.
-Can trigger other types of analytics such as diagnostics.
+Moreover, it can trigger other types of analytics such as diagnostics.

 - Diagnostic Analytics.
 Identifies root causes, determining the “why” behind a trend, or validating a hypothesis.
-Can trigger further analytics such as predictive or prescriptive.
+Also, it can trigger further analytics such as predictive or prescriptive.

 - Predictive Analytics.
 Makes forecasts about the future.
-Can trigger other analytics types.
+Additionally, it can trigger other analytics types.

 - Prescriptive Analytics.
 It uses advanced algorithms to recommend a specific course of action, explain why it is the best, and provide details on how to implement it.
 Works in concert with other types of analytics.

 So in this digital age, it is critical that corporate executives have access to a Business Analytics Continuum capability that enables a seamless decision-making process, driven by data and insights.
-This synergy between analytics and decision-making enables businesses to respond quickly to changing market conditions and make informed decisions that drive long-term success.
+This synergy between analytics and decision-making enables businesses to respond quickly to changing market conditions.
+Moreover, it enables informed decision-making that drives long-term success.
 For a more detailed explanation of the Business Analytics Continuum, see my article, Exploit The Business Analytics Continuum For Awesome Data-Driven Decision-Making Results.

 b.
 Decision Intelligence: Analytics Directly Supports All Decision-Makers Across the Organization.